 PDF files do not have a single DPI value, all bitmap page objects have separate resolutions, therefore, course vector objects such as text have no resolution at all.
 However, this flexibility allows PDF documents to be printed and displayed with the highest quality even for super large sizes.
 If you compare this to JPG, PNG pictures then pictures are just a set of pixels and you will see blurring effects when pictures are zoomed in or increased in size.

 PDF files were designed to look crisp and clean but not bit-mapped or pixellated.
 Despite this, better quality PDF files are usually larger.
 Many designs and photo apps suggest that files should be saved as PDFs.
+This is a clear distinction from images, which are bit-mapped.
+Therefore, small images get stretched while the pixel becomes significantly more prominent.
 Though having clunky PDFs are great for printing but it might useful for other purposes.
 For instance, you might need to transfer files or upload them into a cloud network.
 One way to solve this is to convert PDFs into another format while maintaining a high DPI.

 PDF Renderer SDK is great to use since it renders different fonts with any styling, renders vector graphics as well as images.
 It works offline and doesn’t require a constant Internet connection.
 It also does not require any other PDF reader software such as Adobe Reader to be installed.
 It supports .NET, ASP.NET, and Visual Basic 6 applications with both x86 and x64 mode.

 As discussed, the DPI can affect the quality of the output when printing.
 The settings that will change the appearance of PDF or image output will involve either compressing the file or changing the DPI.
 Compressing the files can be done right within a PDF reader.